MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-scale-and-throughput.md

 ## About Throughput

-In this section, we present you with a description and some examples to help you understand throughput and the impact that DeployR artifacts have on this throughput. **Artifacts** are workspace objects and working directory files that are generated during R code execution.
+In this section, we present you with a description and some examples to help you understand throughput and the impact that DeployR artifacts have on this throughput.
 Additionally, we highlight the settings needed to optimize DeployR for high-volume throughput.

+**Artifacts** are workspace objects and working directory files that are generated during R code execution.

-### Understanding Throughput
+###Understanding Throughput
+In practical terms, the **throughput** for your system is determined by your server and grid capacity in conjunction with the nature and volume of the tasks being processed.
 DeployR throughput measures the number of tasks processed on the DeployR grid in a fixed time period.
-In practical terms, the throughput for your system is determined by your server and grid capacity in conjunction with the nature and volume of the tasks being processed.

-### Asynchronous Job Workflow
+#### The Nature of Tasks

 To illustrate the nature of a task, let’s begin with a summary of the basic workflow for an asynchronous job.